Limit theorems for power variations of ambit fields driven by white noise: Central limit theorem

 \begin{proof}[Proof of Theorem \ref{thm:powerclt}]

 In this proof, unlike in the rest of the paper, the space $D([0,1]^2)$ is endowed with the \emph{Skorohod topology} (see Appendix \ref{app:skorohodspace}).
-Ultimately, we switch to the uniform topology using Skorohod coupling \cite[Theorem 4.30]{Kal2002} and Lemma \ref{lem:skorohod}, as $\Xi^{(p)}$ is a continuous random field.
+Ultimately, we can switch to the uniform topology by Lemma \ref{lem:skorohod}, as $\Xi^{(p)}$ is a continuous random field.

 \emph{Step 1:~Reductions.} It is clearly sufficient to show that

 where $\overline{\Xi}^{(p)} = (m_{2p}-m^2_p)^{1/2}\Xi^{(p)}$.
 The quadrant Brownian sheets $\big(W_{(x,t)}^{(i)}\big)_{(x,t) \in [0,1]^2}$, for $i= 1,2,3,4$, defined by